 In the September of 2018 I led a team of six African women with albinism up Mt.
 Kilimanjaro.
-The highest point in Africa was the platform we used to shine a spotlight on this rare genetic disorder, the challenges people with albinism face and their strength and courage to overcome those challenges.
+The highest point in Africa was the platform we used to shine a spotlight on this rare genetic disorder, the challenges persons with albinism face and their strength and courage to overcome those challenges.